-Helios is a B2B technology to allow searching of large commercial music libraries by using music itself as the search key.
+Helios is a powerful B2B technology to allow searching of large commercial music libraries by using music itself as the search key.
 There are many uses for Helios.
 Here are a few examples.

 - You have a digital jukebox in bars, restaurants, and pubs.
 You want venue patrons to be able to play more music like whatever they just paid to hear.

 - You have a music catalogue management platform that publishers and labels use to track their digital assets.
 Your customers want to be able to search within their own catalogue using your slick platform.

 - You have an online digital music store and you'd like to be able to make intelligent product recommendations to your customers based on what songs they've already got in their shopping cart before they check out.

 - You have a streaming music service whose DJs need inspiration for coming up with either channel based or custom curated playlists faster.

 - You market software for DJs, such as plugins to manage their library.
 While they're playing live a plugin in their favourite software suggests some tracks to mix or play next.

 - You have a commercial music library of any size.
 Perhaps you are a major record label, perhaps independent, or maybe you've amalgamated music from multiple labels, independent artists, or publishers.
 You need to assist your clients obtain synchronization licenses quickly for appropriate pieces of music for their film, TV, documentary, commercials, video games, or some other context.